manekinekko/angular-search-experience/README.md

     </p>

   To enable the bot, you will need to turn on your microphone and speakers.
 The, just click 6 times on the application logo (the header).

+  <b>NOTE: The implementation of this bot is experimental (and for fun!) and was not trained against a large set of users' utterances!</b>
 </details>